johnwhiteside/react-redux-testing/README.md

 	});
 });
 ```
 In the mocked props I've added a todo and a mocked function for onDeleteClick.
-Using jest.fn() provides an easy way to test the component without needing to worry about the actual implementation.
-If onDeleteClick was an action in mapDispatchToProps this would allow me to test whether the function got called doesn't require creating a mock store and everything.
+Using jest.fn() provides an easy way to test a prop that is a function without needing to worry about the actual implementation.
+If onDeleteClick was an action in mapDispatchToProps this would allow me to test whether the function was called and doesn't require the mocking store and everything.
 `wrapper.instance()` gets the instance of the root node being rendered and gives you access to class methods like handleDeleteClick.
 In this test i'm calling handleDeleteClick and then checking to see if my mock function was called or not.

-If you have some lifecylce methods that are supposed to trigger a function you can use this same approach to test whether that function will be called or not.
+If you have some lifecycle methods that are supposed to trigger a function you can use this same approach to test whether that function will be called or not.
 Lets say you have a fetchData prop that gets called when the component mounts, all you would need to do is mount the component and check whether the mock function gets called.

 ### Selectors
-In this project I am using a library called [reselect](https://github.com/reduxjs/reselect) to create selectors.
+This project uses [reselect](https://github.com/reduxjs/reselect) to create selectors for getting data from the store.
 Testing selectors is pretty easy, all you need to do is mock the state, pass the mocked state into the selector, and evaluate the output.

 ##### Example Selector:
 ```